 Nobody should ever have to go through being injured due to the careless or negligent actions of a medical professional.
 However, if you are going through a medical malpractice lawsuit, there are various factors that need to be taken into consideration.
 If you are expecting a settlement, you may wonder if any damages awarded are taxable.
-At the SMT Legal, our medical malpractice lawyers in Pittsburgh want to discuss this topic with you today.
+At the SMT Legal, our medical malpractice lawyers in Pittsburgh, PA want to discuss this topic with you today.

 Will your medical malpractice settlement awards be taxed?

 When you are going through injuries due to a medical mistake, the last thing you want to have to worry about is taxes.
 However, taxes are a part of most areas of our lives.
 When it comes to medical malpractice settlements, the Internal Revenue Service (IRS) classifies these as “personal physical injuries” or “physical sickness” settlements.